potable-anarchy/No-Survivors/README.md

 2. **Hotel**
 Crash through the front doors of this seedy hotel and face off against the desk staff and their heavily-armed “management.”
 Clear out the lobby of loitering goons before deciding your next move.
 Will you search the basement for a hidden key or head upstairs to uncover the shady dealings happening behind closed doors?
 With multiple floors of enemies and chaos, your mission is clear: leave no one standing.
 Take them ALL out.

+3. **Maze**
+Enter the claustrophobic corridors of a sprawling indoor labyrinth, where every room feels like a trap.
+Enemies lurk around corners, waiting to ambush, while hidden keys and valuable loot tempt you deeper into the maze.
+Blast through walls to reveal shortcuts or uncover deadly surprises.
+With no clear path and danger in every direction, “Maze” challenges you to outwit your opponents, navigate the twisting halls, and fight your way to freedom.
+Will you conquer the chaos or become another victim of the maze?

 ---

 ## **Development Timeline**